Omar al-Bayoumi

-The director of the 9/11 Commission, responded to the 2021 and 2022 FBI documents, said that "they amount to “an agglomeration of preliminary, unvetted reports.”
-The 9/11 Commission concluded in 2004 “found no evidence that the Saudi government as an institution or senior Saudi officials individually funded [al-Qaida].”

-Saudi Arabia claims that al-Bayoumi is not its agent.

-Al-Bayoumi was questioned after 9/11.
-By 2004 he had moved to Saudi Arabia.

-Income
+Life

 Declassified FBI files describe him as being from an Egyptian family that migrated to Saudi Arabia.
 Until 1994, he lived in Saudi Arabia, working for the Saudi Ministry of Defense and Aviation, a department headed by Prince Sultan bin Abdul Aziz.

 In August 1994, al-Bayoumi moved to the United States and settled in San Diego, California, where he became involved in the local Muslim community.
 He was perceived as being very inquisitive, and was known to always carry around a video camera.
 According to several sources, al-Bayoumi was strongly suspected by many residents to be a Saudi government spy.
 The man the FBI considered their "best source" in San Diego said that al-Bayoumi "must be an intelligence officer for Saudi Arabia or another foreign power," according to Newsweek magazine.

+During this time, al-Bayoumi was purportedly a San Diego State University student learning remedial English in the United States as part of a Saudi work-study program.
+In fact, he only attended the fall, 1994 semester.